 Summary

-Supervises the mechanical maintenance staff in providing maintenance support of waste processing, storage, and disposal to support plant activities by performing the following duties.
-The Heavy Equipment/Mechanical Maintenance Supervisor is a lead member of the maintenance department and reports directly to the Maintenance Manager.
+Supervises and coordinates activities of workers engaged in operations of the facility and trains operation personnel in the use, safety procedures and operation of heavy equipment or waste processing.
+Directly reports to the Director, Operations.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.

 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.